Persistence and the Sheaf-Function Correspondence: Abstract

 \section{Abstract}

 The sheaf-function correspondence identifies the group of constructible functions on a real analytic manifold $M$ with the Grothendieck group of constructible sheaves on $M$.
 When $M$ is a finite dimensional real vector space, Kashiwara-Schapira have recently introduced the convolution distance between sheaves of $\kk$-vector spaces on $M$.
 In this paper, we characterize distances on the group of constructible functions on a real finite dimensional vector space that can be controlled by the convolution distance through the sheaf-function correspondence.
 Our main result asserts that such distances are almost trivial: they vanish as soon as two constructible functions have the same Euler integral.
+We formulate consequences of our result for Topological Data Analysis: there cannot exists non-trivial additive invariants of persistence modules that are continuous for the interleaving distance.